Morsmalleo/AhMyth/.github/Dev/Code_Updates.md

 ## Launcher Extraction for `<application` attribute | AppCtrl.js |
+#### This won't be added until I can figure out a new Hook function
 - Need to figure out how to add a secondary `<activity` regex if the `<application` regex returns -1
 - Need to figure out how to add third subsidiary `<activity-alias` regex for the `manifest.indexOf("android:targetActivity")` section of this function if the first 2 regex's return -1
 ```javascript